wp-plugins/eshop-invoice/readme.txt

-This is a plugin to the eShop shopping cart plugin for WordPress.
+This is a plugin to the eShop shopping cart plugin for WordPress (http://wordpress.org/extend/plugins/eshop/).
 It includes:

 * PDF invoices using the excellent html2pdf library (http://html2pdf.fr/)